nihinsa03/Lufyco_Clothing/README.md

 To run this project, you will need to open **two separate terminals**.

-### 1. Start the Backend Server
+### 1. Start the Backend Server (Optional for UI dev)

-The backend handles the API and database connection.
+*The backend handles Auth and User data.
+Product browsing currently works with mock data even if backend is off.*

 ```powershell
 cd Lufyco_Backend